SiofraDennehy/SiofraDennehy/README.md

 ---

 ## About Me </br>
 I am a student in Software Development with a special interest in Cybersecurity and Quantum Computing.
-I recently partook in the Qiskit Global Summer School and completed all labs, which intensified my interest in Quantum computing and development.
-This led me to partake in Q-volution by the group Girls in Quantum and I am currently completing the course "ADEQUATE" by the company Qureca.
-Once completed, I will dive into "Quantum Sensing and Imaging", a course also run by Qureca along with QTIndu.
-I also run a Medium page where I do writeups on my latest TryHackMe endevours.
-(Link coming soon :) )
+I recently partook in the Qiskit Global Summer School and completed all labs, which intensified my interest in Quantum computing and development and led me to partake in Q-volution by the group Girls in Quantum.
+I spend my time working on rooms in TryHackMe and deepening my understanding of Cybersecurity principles.

 ---
 ## Certifications